 The Canon EOS 300D

-The Canon EOS 300D (EOS Digital Rebel in North America, EOS Digital Kiss in Japan) is a digital SLR camera with a 6.3-megapixel CMOS sensor, 7-point wide-area autofocus (AF) system, Continuous Shooting at approximately 2.5 frames, and a frame buffer for up to 4 shots.
+The Canon EOS 300D (EOS Digital Rebel in North America, EOS Digital Kiss in Japan) is a digital SLR camera with a 6.3-megapixel CMOS sensor, a 7-point wide-area autofocus (AF) system, Continuous Shooting at approximately 2.5 frames, and a frame buffer for up to 4 shots.
 Images are recorded in one of six JPEG formats available or as a 12-bit RAW file.

 Build-wise, the EOS 300D was the smallest and lightest of the EOS digital series cameras, measuring 142mm in width, 99mm in height, and 72.4mm deep.
-The compact design is also enhanced with a clustered operational environment, with dials, functions, and control buttons located on the right side of the body for easy single-handed operation.
+The compact design is also enhanced with a clustered operational environment, with dials, functions, and control buttons on the right side of the body for easy single-handed operation.

 Categorized as an entry-level digital SLR camera, the 300D is a huge hit with enthusiasts as it was the first digital SLR kit to be sold under the US$1000 price bracket.
 As the accolades continued, the camera was often compared to the higher-ranked prosumer Canon EOS 10D model, which virtually has the same CMOS image sensor and image processing chip.
 Several 10D features can actually be unlocked and used in the 300D by installing non-official firmware.